 Emily Jabb, Sales Rep, Retail and Key Accounts, Region 1:

 “Alex is a quiet person, but a very experienced and hardworking guy with a vast knowledge in trade.
 He is a supportive colleague who never shies away when I need help.
 I have learnt a lot from Alex that I use today for example, how to balance my work to achieve my team sales target and departmental KPI and my personal life.”

 Ray Joseph, Off Trade and Retail and Key Accounts, Region 1:

 “Alex is very unique in the business.
-He is very experience, has a vast wealth of knowledge about the business.
-Alex is very consistence and has maintained his performance level throughout the years.
+He is very experienced, has a vast wealth of knowledge about the business.
+Alex is very consistent and has maintained his performance level throughout the years.
 He keeps delivering.
-One thing I like admire and about Alex is that, he likes to share ideas, he is adaptable to change and he is always eager to learn new things.
-Alex is a valuable member of the team because as Alex’s Manager, he tends to share his experience and knowledge of the business and I have learnt some new things from Alex, and I have a lot of respect for him.”
+One thing I like and admire about Alex is that he likes to share ideas, he is adaptable to change and he is always eager to learn new things.
+Alex is a valuable member of the team because as Alex’s Manager, he tends to share his experience and knowledge of the business.
+I have learnt some new things from Alex and I have a lot of respect for him.”